knpuniversity/javascript/knpu/ep2-es6/extends-super-calls.md

 able to pass the `greatNumber` and the great thing, `adventure`, into this class.

 Override the `constructor` and give it just one argument: `greatWord`.
 Then, set `this.greatWord = greatWord`.
-What do you think will happen when we run this?
+Before we try to print that below, what do you think will happen when we run this?
 We're setting the `greatWord` property... but we're not calling the parent constructor.
-So maybe `this.greatNumber` will be undefined?
-I don't know!
-Let's find out!

-Run it!
+Actually, try to run it!

 Ah, we get an error in the `constructor`!

 > this is not defined